apache/flagon-useralejs/README.md

 We also support a [WebExtension](https://github.com/apache/flagon-useralejs/tree/master/src/UserALEWebExtension) that can be added to your browser in developer mode.
 Follow the link for instructions.

-Once UserALE.js is installed in your project, your application will start generating logs automatically.
+Once UserALE is installed in your project, your application will start generating logs automatically.

 ## Configure

 Some configuration is necessary.
-At minimum you will need to provide UserALE.js an end-point to ship logs to; default behavior is to ship logs to `localhost:8000`.
+At minimum you will need to provide UserALE an end-point to ship logs to; default behavior is to ship logs to `localhost:8000`.

-**NOTE**: In order to facilitate testing configuration and usage of UserALE.js, we have included an [example logging server](https://github.com/apache/flagon-useralejs/tree/master/example#capturing-logs-using-the-logging-server) in our
+**NOTE**: In order to facilitate testing configuration and usage of UserALE, we have included an [example logging server](https://github.com/apache/flagon-useralejs/tree/master/example#capturing-logs-using-the-logging-server) in our
 [example directory](https://github.com/apache/flagon-useralejs/tree/master/example).
 This is a very helpful utility that works with both included [module examples](https://github.com/apache/flagon-useralejs/tree/master/example/webpackUserAleExample) and [script-tag examples](https://github.com/apache/flagon-useralejs/tree/master/example).
 We strongly recommend experimenting with it.

 Configuration details follow:

-If you have included UserALE.js in your project as a `module`, you will need to use our `userale.options()` function, which exposes library configuration options through our API.
+If you have included UserALE in your project as a `module`, you will need to use our `userale.options()` function, which exposes library configuration options through our API.

-For example, if you do *not* want UserALE.js to start logging automatically, you can modify this behavior through the `userale.options()` API (`autostart` config).
+For example, if you do *not* want UserALE to start logging automatically, you can modify this behavior through the `userale.options()` API (`autostart` config).

 Then, you can use the `userale.start()` API export to begin logging at the appropriate time during page load or triggered from an event: